Skip to main

 Approx. 1.1 standard drinks

-Mai Tai is a Polynesian cocktail that was invented in 1944 by Victor J. Bergeron, also known as ‘Trader Vic’.
-The name Mai Tai comes from the Tahitian word ‘maita'I’, which means ‘good’.
-The original Mai Tai recipe called for 17-year-old Jamaican Rum, fresh lime juice, orange liqueur, orgeat syrup and a dash of rock candy syrup.
-Trader Vic's Mai Tai quickly became a popular drink at his restaurant and bar in San Francisco.
-In the 1950's and 1960's the Mai Tai became a symbol of the Tiki culture in America.
+Mai Tai is a Polynesian-inspired cocktail that was invented in 1944 by Victor J. Bergeron, also known as 'Trader Vic.'
+The name Mai Tai comes from the Tahitian word 'maita’i,' which means 'good.'
+The original Mai Tai recipe included 17-year-old Jamaican rum, fresh lime juice, orange liqueur, orgeat syrup, and a dash of rock candy syrup.
+The drink quickly gained popularity and became widely associated with Tiki culture in America during the 1950s and 1960s.